 The information below applies only to relevant training areas and should be checked with your employee’s lecturer.

-Blackboard – an online learning tool relevant to hospitality apprentices with online study resources.
+Blackboard – an online learning tool with online study resources.
 The login for Blackboard will be the same as the Office365 login your student received at the start of their study.

-Q Tracker/MyProfiling – these apps allow electrical students at Mandurah, Rockingham and Thornlie to upload evidence of their progress and communications between lecturing staff, the employee and the employer.
+Ready skills - This app allows electrical students at Mandurah, Rockingham and Thornlie to upload evidence of their progress and communications between lecturing staff, the employee and employer.

 Capstone testing – is a requirement for electrical students who are near to completion of their apprenticeship.
 To arrange capstone training, speak with the lecturer or contact us.

 It is important to monitor your student’s attendance to be sure they fulfil their training contract.
 If your employee cannot attend a class, you must call us on 1300 932 677.
 If your employee fails to attend a class, you will receive an email notification from us.

 Approximately six weeks prior to the training contract completion date, the Apprenticeship and Traineeship Support Unit (ATSU) will confirm that your apprentice or trainee has completed all the off-the-job studies and issue you a Training Contract Completion Agreement form via email.

 Once signed and returned by all parties, SM TAFE will notify the Apprenticeship Office of the agreed completion date.
 We will then issue the qualification to the apprentice or trainee and DTWD will issue the Trade Certificate.

 Once your apprentice has completed 100% of the training plan we will contact you to advise that off the job study is completed.
 You have the option at this time of signing your apprentice off as complete which will bring forward the completion date.
 Should you feel that your apprentice still requires time to develop their skills on the job, you can opt to continue until the scheduled completion date.